killthebuddh4/gadfly-go/README.md

 ```

-Note that because predicates cannot include blocks they cannot include function
+_Note that because predicates cannot include blocks they cannot include function
 calls.
 This is somewhat cumbersome to us human programmers, forcing us to write
 many instances of trivial indirection, but I think we'll see strong benefits for
 code generation and program synthesis.
-Maybe not, we'll see.
+Maybe not, we'll see._

-A _variable_ is a name that can be resolved to a value.
+A _variable_ is a name that can be resolved to a _value_.
 A variable is defined
 using a `def` block and re-defined using a `let` block.
 After a variable is
 defined it can be referenced in any expression.
 Some examples